 How To improve my quality of sleep

 Do you know the feeling of getting up moody and exhausted?
-What if your good-night rest has a truly rejuvenating effect on you instead?
-A restorative sleep supports cell regeneration more effectively than many a supplement on the market and acts as a fountain of youth.
+What if a restful sleep has a rejuvenating effect on you instead?
+Restorative sleep supports cell regeneration more effectively than many a supplement on the market and acts as a fountain of youth.
 Sleep is one of our most essential needs.
 How come that many of us lack a restorative quality of sleep?

 Table of Contents

 Due to stress, environmental pollution, watching television extensively in the evening, or being stuck on electronic devices, too much cortisol is also released in the evening, but too little melatonin, which is supposed to promote restful sleep.
 If possible we should avoid late intake of alcohol, but also of foods that are more stimulating than regenerative.
 How happy and energized we feel in the morning, greatly depends on our evening habits!

 For my 42nd birthday, my husband sent me for a meridian massage with a great therapist.
 Actually, I had absolutely no time, because I was planning to cook for my parents and had sooo much to do.
 Later, however, it turned out that exactly this holistic therapy session would completely change the course of the year that followed.
 I was quite out of balance and not at all grounded, the therapist immediately realized.
 I instantly claimed:"I eat a healthy diet anyhow!
 To which she replied: "Nutrition is only one of five pillars of health."
 Obviously, I was not being careful enough with my own resources.
 I did not pay enough attention to the feminine energy, relaxation, and most certainly, sleep!
 At the time I felt sleep was overrated and I was even surprised that I was out of balance?!